I know most people set goals in January for each year. Me? I need to be different. Yes, need.

 My BIG SCARY GOAL for this year was to add more fun.
 Be more flexible.
 Step away from the books a bit more and think outside the box.

 *Please note that we received our subscription in exchange for an honest review, however, all thoughts and opinions are mine.
-I was not required to right a positive review.
-This post included affiliate links.
+I was not required to write a positive review.

 I wanted more.